 - 1919 - The St. Louis Cardinals name team president Branch Rickey as manager, replacing Jack Hendricks.
 Under Rickey's leadership, the last-place Cardinals will improve only slightly in the standings, finishing seventh this season.

-- 1930 - Pitcher Carl Mays signs a contract with Portland of the Pacific Coast League, thus foregoing his major league career.
-In 1920, a Mays fastball had struck Ray Chapman in the head.
+- 1930 - Pitcher Carl Mays signs a contract with Portland of the Pacific Coast League, thus bringing to an end his major league career.
+In 1920, a Mays fastball struck Ray Chapman in the head.
 The impact of the blow killed the Cleveland Indians' shortstop.

 - 1931: